Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Oh *sure* I did," Allison snarked, "Talk to you for five minutes and your natural *player* just oozes out all over the place."

 "Oozes.
 Thanks, I’ll remember that."
 Kevin snorted.
-"Point is...Tremblay’s a *good* man.
+"Point is...
+Tremblay’s a *good* man.
 Not a half-decent man, not a *merely* good man, he’s a ***good*** man.
 Kinda guy who gives you real faith in humanity.
 Now, his job is to look out for the safety and security of Earth, Cimbrean, all the human colonies…"

 "Why’s he gonna care, then?"
 Julian asked.
 "Resources sent over to help out the People aren’t going to be defending humanity, are they?"